fxlv/docs/windows/typical-setup.md

 ### Python
 Pip and easy_install are already installed as part of standard windows python installation.
-Some modules need building and for that you'll need Visual C++ installed, get it at http://aka.ms/vcpython27
+Some modules need building and for that you'll need [Visual C++ compiler for Python](http://aka.ms/vcpython27) installed.

 ```
 pip install --upgrade pip